 Design and Implementation of Management Systems

-- Carries out research into existing systems to identify best practice and make recommendations to management on applicability to UNV.
+- Carries out research into existing systems to identify best practice and make recommendations to management on applicability;

-- Makes recommendations regarding design or operation of systems or programmes within organizational units.
+- Makes recommendations regarding design or operation of systems;

 - Conducts system assessment to improve development of systems design and operation.